There is a reason everyone wants to visit Paris and see the Eiffel Tower — it isn't to be missed! But before you go, make sure you have these tips.

 Take the stairs

-Taking the stairs may sound scary (raise your hand if you're like me and get winded after one flight of stairs), but it's actually a lot easier than it sounds.
-If you're a slow walker, there is plenty of room on the stairs for others to go around you.
-You are only able to take the stairs to the first and second level, and you can take your time and enjoy the view.
+Trust me on this, it's worth it.
+Even if you're a slow walker, there is plenty of room on the stairs for others to go around you.
+You are only able to take the stairs to the first and second level, so take your time and enjoy the view.
 The elevator lines tend to be long and you spend your time waiting in line instead of enjoying the tower.

 Give yourself plenty of time